codingatmorning/projects/README.md

 # Projects
-A showcase of critical projects I created
+A showcase of some projects I have created

 ## Kubernetes AWS Web Scraper API